Raite en Glacier

-Join Glacier National Park Conservancy and Climate Ride for a one of a kind event in Glacier National Park.
-We’re looking for 30 bicyclists to spend five days pedaling (and one day rafting) through the awe-inspiring Glacier National Park and Canada’s adjoining Waterton Lakes National Park while raising funds to support sustainable and renewable energy projects at the Logan Pass Visitor Center.
+Join the Glacier National Park Conservancy and Climate Ride for a one of a kind event in Glacier National Park.
+We’re looking for 40 bicyclists to spend five days pedaling (and one day rafting) through the awe-inspiring Glacier National Park and Canada’s adjoining Waterton Lakes National Park while raising funds to support vital projects and programs in Glacier National Park.

 This ride explores some of the wildest country in the lower 48 and an ecosystem threatened by environmental degradation and climate change.
 Your fundraising efforts and participation in Glacier Ride will help to raise awareness of the issues facing Glacier and give you a first hand view of the Crown of the Continent.

-Day 3 – From Glacier to Waterton – 51 miles or 71 miles
+Day 3: Glacier to Waterton – 48 miles

-Today we begin our ride in St. Mary and our ultimate destination is Waterton Lakes National Park.
-We follow along St. Mary Lake to Babb.
-Strong riders have the option to add 20 miles to their route and pedal into Many Glacier for a view of Grinnell Point and the Many Glacier Hotel.
-We continue up to Chief Mountain Overlook to the U.S.–Canada Border at the Belly River.
-From there it’s a stunning ride into our camp next to Waterton Lake.
+Today we begin our bike ride in St. Mary and our ultimate destination is Waterton Lakes National Park.
+We follow the road along St. Mary Lake to Babb, Montana.
+We continue biking up to Chief Mountain Overlook to the U.S.–Canada Border at the Belly River.
+From there it’s a stunning bike ride into our camp next to Waterton Lake.

-Hike, bike or take a boat ride in a stunning alpine lake surrounded by peaks.
-Today is your day to explore Waterton and rest up before our big ride back to the U.S.
+Hike, bike, or take a boat ride in a stunning alpine lake surrounded by peaks.
+Today is your day to explore Waterton and rest up before our big bike ride back to the U.S. In 1932, as war overtook Europe, the U.S. and Canada formed the world’s first international peace park joining Glacier and Waterton in an agreement of goodwill.
+Glacier and Waterton now play a prominent role in global conservation.
+These parks are poised to play a greater role in bringing nations together while providing important research about climate change.

-Day 5 – Waterton to East Glacier – Multiple ride options from 45 – 106 miles
+Day 5: Going to the Sun Road – Multiple ride options from 56-106 miles

-Day 6 – Rafting and Return to West Glacier
+Day 6: Rafting and Return to Whitefish – 30 miles

-Today we complete the loop of Glacier National Park by raft.
+Today we complete the loop of Glacier National Park by river.
 We’ll crest the Continental Divide and paddle back to our starting point in West Glacier.
-Today’s whitewater rafting adventure is on the Middle Fork of the Flathead River, an important and dynamic river system that forms the border of the park.
+Today’s whitewater rafting experience takes us along the Middle Fork of the Flathead River, an important and dynamic river system that forms the southern border of Glacier National Park.
+Then you can bike 30 miles back to Whitefish where we’ll say goodbye!